evanwill/hey-api/content/2-get.md

 We can demo using these APIs simply by constructing the URL following the recipe, then pasting it into a web browser.
 However, combining these methods with a scripting language such as Python or tool such as OpenRefine can make them very powerful.

+{% capture example %}
-For example, let's say you had a list of IDs for YouTube videos.
+Let's say you had a list of IDs for a set of YouTube videos.
-You can use the YouTube img API to get thumbnails.
+You can use the YouTube img API to get thumbnails (this is no longer officially documented and is replaced by the more complicated [YouTube Data API](https://developers.google.com/youtube/v3/)).

-Plug each ID, such as `SWVjQsvQocA`, into the URL pattern `https://img.youtube.com/vi/` + ID + `/maxresdefault.jpg` (try `/0.jpg` through `/3.jpg`), so it looks like `https://img.youtube.com/vi/SWVjQsvQocA/maxresdefault.jpg`.
+Plug each ID into the URL pattern `https://img.youtube.com/vi/` + ID + `/0.jpg`.
+For example, the ID `SWVjQsvQocA`, will look like `https://img.youtube.com/vi/SWVjQsvQocA/0.jpg`.
+Also, try other format options `/0.jpg` through `/3.jpg`, `/hqdefault.jpg`, `/mqdefault.jpg`, and `/maxresdefault.jpg` for different sizes and thumbs.
-Use your scripting language or OpenRefine to follow the pattern with each ID and request the thumbnails as a batch.
+Use your scripting language or OpenRefine to build the pattern with each ID and request the thumbnails as a batch.
+{% endcapture %}
+{% include card.md text=example title="For Example..." %}

 APIs should be well documented, otherwise its not a very good api...
 In addition to formal documentation provided by the service, information about alternative formats and search API are sometimes given in the `<head>` element of a web page.